thehoneymad/amazon-q-developer-cli/docs/project-wingman/api-integration.md

 }
 ```

-### Endpoints
+### Our Service Endpoints

-The clients connect to these endpoints:
+Our clients connect to these managed service endpoints:
 - CodeWhisperer: `https://codewhisperer.us-east-1.amazonaws.com`
 - Q Developer: `https://q.us-east-1.amazonaws.com`

+These endpoints provide access to the underlying AI capabilities while adding specialized features like tool use and context management.

-### Model Abstraction
+### Our Model Abstraction Layer

-The code doesn't directly reference specific Bedrock models (like Claude or Anthropic), suggesting that:
+We've found that our code doesn't directly reference specific Bedrock models (like Claude or Anthropic).
+This suggests we're using an abstraction layer where:

-1. The model selection happens on the server side
+1. Model selection happens on the server side
-2. The client communicates with Amazon's managed services, which in turn interact with the underlying models
+2. Our client communicates with Amazon's managed services, which then interact with the underlying models

-This architecture allows Amazon to:
+This architecture gives us several advantages:
-- Control the model selection and parameters
+- We can control model selection and parameters centrally
-- Provide a consistent API regardless of the underlying model
+- We provide a consistent API regardless of the underlying model
-- Implement specialized features like tool use that may not be directly supported by all Bedrock models
+- We implement specialized features that may not be directly supported by all models

-## Conversation Memory Management
+## Our Conversation Memory Management

 ### Conversation State

-The conversation memory is primarily managed by the `ConversationState` struct in `q_chat/src/conversation_state.rs`.
-This structure:
+We manage conversation memory primarily through the `ConversationState` struct in `q_chat/src/conversation_state.rs`:

-1. Maintains the conversation history as a queue of user and assistant message pairs
-2. Handles tool use results and their integration into the conversation
-3. Enforces conversation invariants like maximum history length
-4. Prepares the conversation state for sending to the API

-Key components of the `ConversationState` struct:

 ```rust
 pub struct ConversationState {